David Rolf: Early life and education

 Rolf was born in 1969 and grew up in Cincinnati.
 His father, a lawyer, and mother, a unionized teacher with a blue-collar background, held liberal values and taught him to abide by the Golden Rule.
 His father had pledged to a mostly black fraternity in the early 1960s in support of the civil rights movement, and his mother took him to "U.S. Out of Central America" meetings at her Unitarian church.
-He had a comfortable upbringing, once recalling, "We had a brick ranch home and a sandbox in the backyard.
-We had a station wagon.
-For vacation, throw the kids in the back seat, stay in the Best Western on the way to Disneyland.
-It was a sitcom, stereotype life."

 He was also influenced by other family members.
 Rolf's maternal grandfather, described as "hardscrabble", worked at a General Motors plant and was a member of United Automobile Workers (UAW) who picketed on several occasions.
 He observed the evolution of his paternal grandfather's career, who worked a third-shift job at a Procter & Gamble soap factory in order to pay for law school, eventually becoming a lawyer and local politician.
 During his formative years, Rolf witnessed inequality and limited economic mobility, and sought to reverse injustice.

 Rolf attended Bard College in New York, where his political and social ideologies were further developed.
 He found he agreed with content published by The Nation, a left-leaning publication that had been introduced to him by a college girlfriend.
 Rolf was involved in many causes during his time at college, including apartheid, HIV/AIDS, and others that emerged during the presidency of Ronald Reagan.

 During his time at Bard College, Rolf interned at a local chapter of SEIU.
 He later accepted an entry-level position as an organizer for the Atlanta chapter.
 In 1998, he worked opposite the Los Angeles County Board of Supervisors to organize home care workers.
 The negotiations resulted in the Board establishing a public authority that cleared the way for 74,000 workers to join SEIU Local 434-B.